cybledev/odin-sdk-js/README.md

 Make sure to replace `<APIKey>` with your actual Odin API key.

-Thank you for using the Odin SDK for Go.
+Thank you for using the Odin SDK for javascript.
 If you encounter any issues, find a bug, or want to contribute, feel free to open an issue or submit a pull request.
 Your feedback and contributions are highly appreciated!

 For more information about our other projects and services, visit our website at https://www.getodin.com.